 The car park is also where a lot of people decide to pre-drink for the festival.
 In typical student style, people don’t want to spend all their student loan on drinks at the festival so they crank up the car radio, drink and party in the car park.
 Officials are cracking down on this but it does still happen, and I must admit I am guilty of it.
 I love a pre-drink and not having to spend the extra money in the main festival is nice.
 Car bonnet beer pong is always a winner!

-This does however create a few problems for drivers.
+This does, however, create a few problems for drivers.
 When you leave the festival on the last day be aware that people will have been drinking in the car park, which means there could be glass and cans scattered all over the grass which can really damage your car!
 I have no issue with people bending the rules slightly and enjoying a drink by their car, but pick up your rubbish!
 Glass, cans, cups and other litter doesn’t just look vile and is bad for the environment but it can do serious damage to people’s cars!

 Fancy dress is seen here, there and everywhere at Sevens.
-From sailors to pirates, cave people to the armed forces, even a mankini or two can be seen strutting around the festival, I suppose like with any festival ….anything goes!
+From sailors to pirates, cave people to the armed forces, even a mankini or two can be seen strutting around the festival, I suppose like with any festival… anything goes!

 There is camping and even glamping available at Bournemouth 7’s.
 As I used to live in Bournemouth as a student I never actually camped but I can imagine like at any festival the rules are the same.
 Pitch a tent, alcohol is limited or forbidden in the campsite, no fires or bbq’s and bag searches are the norm.
-As I haven’t camped at 7’s before I can’t say where is best to camp, but I do have some useful tips for getting the best spot for those that might be popping their festival cherry or just need some advice.
+As I haven’t camped at 7’s before, I have only glamped, I can’t say where is best to camp, but I do have some useful tips for getting the best spot for those that might be popping their festival cherry or just need some advice.
 Rule wise… I would advise checking on their website.

 Also, be aware that those that don’t have a camping ticket cannot enter the campsite, even if you know people camping and just want to say hello.
 The campsite is exclusive to those with camping tickets, so just arrange to meet your friends inside the main arena.